SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Branch to Cloud

-#### Task 1 - Create a route in the UDR
+#### Task 1 - Create a User Defined Route (UDR) in the Branch1 route table

-* Click on the Branch1 private route table **USERXX-sdwan-workshop-branch1_rt**
+* Click on the Branch1 private route table **sdwan-USERXX-workshop-branch1_rt**
 * Add a default route for `0.0.0.0/0` that points to the Branch1 **Internal Load balancer listener IP**
 * Repeat the previous step for the **Branch2** and **Branch3** Route Tables
   * Be sure to use the correct IP as the next hop, that is the correct Internal Load balancer listener IP or FortiGate internal interface.
-Hint: is the next hop a load balancer or a stand-alone FortiGate
+Hint: Is the next hop a load balancer or a stand-alone FortiGate?

     ![add udr](images/add-defaultroutebranch1.jpg)